squidfunk/mkdocs-material/docs/getting-started.md

 !!! failure "Error: unrecognized theme 'material'"

-    If you run into this error, the most likely reason is that you installed MkDocs through some package manager (e.g. Homebrew or `apt-get`) and the Material theme through `pip`, so both packages end up in different locations.
+    If you run into this error, the most common reason is that you installed MkDocs through some package manager (e.g. Homebrew or `apt-get`) and the Material theme through `pip`, so both packages end up in different locations.
 MkDocs only checks it's install location for themes.
-To fix this, ensure that you installed MkDocs through `pip`.

 ## Usage